Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 An ear flicked, and Bruuk jerked his head as though stung.
 Ian had no idea if that was encouraging or not.

 What the fuck had just happened?
-One second they’d been fighting alongside one another, then there’d been talking...Bruuk had acted a little strange…
+One second they’d been fighting alongside one another, then there’d been talking...
+Bruuk had acted a little strange…

 He glanced at the Kwmbwrw Matriarch’s gutted corpse, and then took a step back when Bruuk growled possessively.
 There really was nobody home right now, he was just a feral beast protecting his kill.
 What the *fuck* had she done to him?